triton-inference-server/server/docs/user_guide/request_cancellation.md

     - [python backend](https://github.com/triton-inference-server/python_backend)

-Python backend is a special case where we expose the APIs to detect cancellation status of the request but it is upto the `model.py` developer to detect whether the request is cancelled and terminate further execution.
+Python backend is a special case where we expose the APIs to detect cancellation status of the request but it is up to the `model.py` developer to detect whether the request is cancelled and terminate further execution.

 **For the backend developer**: The backend APIs have also been enhanced to let the